 Guided Biome Tours

-Take students through the Himalayan Mountain, Tropical Rainforest and Desert Biomes
+Students participate in an interactive journey through the Himalayan Mountain, Tropical Rainforest and Desert Biomes.

 Garden and Classroom Experiences

 Cost: $5 per child; 25 children maximum per program.
-Two adult chaperones are required, and are the maximum to accompany each group of 25 children.
+Two adult chaperones are required, with a maximum of three chaperones to accompany each group of 25 children.

 While You Are Here